How to Install Mods on Switch Emulators

 Getting Started with Emulators

-Been recently playing around with lot of the Nintendo Switch Emulators like Yuzu & Citron and to my surprise there is pretty vibrant community of people who are creating mods for Popular Switch games.
-In this article we’re going through step by step how to install this stuff (It’s very simple & identical on every Emulator basically).
+Been recently playing around with a lot of the Nintendo Switch Emulators like Yuzu & Citron, and to my surprise, there is a pretty vibrant community of people who are creating mods for Popular Switch games.
+In this article, we’re going through step by step how to install this stuff (It’s very simple & identical on every Emulator basically).

-First of all you need to have emulator downloaded and installed, there are multiple options but i’m going to list these on personal ranking order
+First of all, you need to have an emulator downloaded and installed.
+There are multiple options, but I’m going to list these in personal ranking order

-3. RyujinX – One of the older Emulators that got lawsuit from Nintendo & has stopped development (May have issues with newer games potentially)
+3. RyujinX – One of the older Emulators that got lawsuit by Nintendo & has stopped development (May have issues with newer games potentially)

 Setting Up Directories and Installing the Mods

-After you have downloaded the emulators and have unzipped them I recommend creating a custom Document folders for the actual Switch games which will be the directory C:\Users\Putachi\Documents\Switch-Emu something like this basically.
-The experience for Citron and Yuzu will be 1:1 same so we are going to focus in this tutorial on these two emulators particularly!
+After you have downloaded the emulators and have unzipped them, I recommend creating a custom Documents folder for the actual Switch games, which will be the directory C:\Users\Putachi\Documents\Switch-Em, something like this, basically.
+The experience for Citron and Yuzu will be 1:1 the same, so we are going to focus in this tutorial on these two emulators particularly!

-1. First you have to download the actual mods for your game and most popular place is GameBanana & other alternative where people sometimes post mods is GBATemp
+1. First, you have to download the actual mods for your game, and the most popular place is GameBanana & other alternative sites, where people sometimes post mods is GBATemp

-2. When you have placed actual games in the folder they should appear as like icons below in Yuzu & Citron, now proceed to unzip the mod file into a temporary folder or just straight up to the proper location i’m giving below
+2. When you have placed actual games in the folder, they should appear as icons below in Yuzu & Citron.
+Now, proceed to unzip the mod file into a temporary folder or just straight up to the proper location I’m giving below

-• File formats for the mods can be things like PCHTXT, TXT, PNG or PAC file and that is all dependant what type of mods you are downloading (graphical, FPS etc.)
+• File formats for the mods can be things like PCHTXT, TXT, PNG, or PAC file, and that is all dependent on what type of mods you are downloading (graphical, FPS, etc.)

-• Now for the final step you have close this folder and go back to your Yuzu / Citron emulator and choose game again and choose “Properties”
+• Now, for the final set,p you have to close this folder and go back to your Yuzu / Citron emulator and choose the game again and choose “Properties”

-Note: Certain mods might not be compatible with each other especially when created by a different Modder.
-By default these mods should be enabled the minute they are dragged inside the mod folder for that game.
-Also pay in mind that some of the mods might be ONLY WORKING for certain version of the game, so if you are patching it or using different version you might be cooked.
+Note: Certain mods might not be compatible with each other, especially when created by a different Modder.
+By default, these mods should be enabled the minute they are dragged inside the mod folder for that game.
+Also, pay in mind that some of the mods might be ONLY WORKING for a certain version of the game, so if you are patching it or using a different version, you might be cooked.

 Leave a Reply